shirish93/shirish93.github.io/_posts/2024-02-16-tape-and-strings.md

 Consequently, carefully-architected, slow-built systems have the following downsides.

-* **Lengthy development timelines:** Extensive planning and construction can significantly extend development timelines.
+* **Long development timelines:** Extensive planning and construction can significantly extend development timelines.
 Teams might potentially miss market windows or delay critical features.
 * **Potential missed market opportunities:** In fast-moving industries, waiting for a perfect system can mean losing ground to competitors.
 They could adopt agile approaches and adapt to changing market needs more quickly.
 * **Limited room for iteration:** Strict adherence to a pre-defined plan can leave little room for adapting to feedback and user needs.

 Of course, the iterative software development cycle has its downsides.
-The pragmatist strategy comes with these possible challenges:
+Our approach comes with these possible challenges:

 * **Technical debt:** The use of temporary solutions tends to accumulate "tech debt".
 This leads to a maintenance burden and potentially jeopardizes long-term system stability.
 Google's popular Google Reader product is reported to have been abandoned because it had accumulated too much technical debt.
 The work to fix the infrastructure was so tremendous that nobody wanted to work on it.